Discover more from System Design Newsletter

 Vertical scaling is the process of increasing the capacity of an existing machine, such as the CPU or memory.

 They ran WhatsApp servers on the FreeBSD operating system.
 Because they had previous experience with FreeBSD while working at Yahoo.
-Besides, FreeBSD offers a reliable network stack.
+Besides FreeBSD offered a reliable network stack.

-They fine-tuned FreeBSD to accommodate 2 million+ connections per server.
-And they modified kernel parameters such as files and sockets.
+Also they fine-tuned FreeBSD to accommodate 2 million+ connections per server.
+And modified kernel parameters such as files and sockets.

 They overprovisioned servers to handle sudden traffic spikes and keep headroom for failures.
 For example, failures such as network partitions or hardware faults.